pubkey/jsonschema-key-compression/README.md

 ```

 ### compressedPath
-Transform a chain of json-attributes into it's compresed format.
+Transform a chain of json-attributes into its compressed format.

 ```js
 import {